Simpson planetary gearset

-The Simpson planetary gearset is a compound planetary gear train consisting of two planetary gearsets sharing a common sun gear.
-A Simpson gearset delivers three forward gears and one reverse, plus neutral, and is commonly employed in three and four ratio automatic transmissions.
+The Simpson planetary gearset is a compound gear train consisting of two planetary gearsets with a common sun gear and a coupled ring gear and carrier.
+A Simpson gearset delivers three or four forward gears and one reverse, plus neutral, and is commonly employed in three- and four-speed automatic transmissions.
 It is one of the several designs invented by American engineer Howard Simpson.